X86 assembly language: Using the flags register

 The flags register can also be directly accessed.
 The low 8 bits of the flag register can be loaded into ah using the lahf instruction.
-The entire flags register can also be moved on and off the stack using the instructions pushf, popf, int (including into) and iret.
+The entire flags register can also be moved on and off the stack using the instructions pushfd/pushfq, popfd/popfq, int (including into) and iret.

+The x87 floating point maths subsystem also has its own independent ‘flags’-type register the fp status word.
+In the 1990s it was an awkward and slow procedure to access the flag bits in this register, but on modern processors there are ‘compare two floating point values’ instructions that can be used with the normal conditional jump/branch instructions directly without any intervening steps.

 Using the instruction pointer register

 The instruction pointer is called ip in 16-bit mode, eip in 32-bit mode, and rip in 64-bit mode.
-The instruction pointer register points to the memory address which the processor will next attempt to execute; it cannot be directly accessed in 16-bit or 32-bit mode, but a sequence like the following can be written to put the address of next_line into eax:
+The instruction pointer register points to the address of the next instruction that the processor will attempt to execute.
+It cannot be directly accessed in 16-bit or 32-bit mode, but a sequence like the following can be written to put the address of next_line into eax (32-bit code):